AsherJingkongChen/3DGS/en-US/entity.md

 # Entities

-## What components do 3DGS consist of?
+## What components does 3DGS consist of?

 Let's see [the description](https://github.com/graphdeco-inria/gaussian-splatting/?tab=readme-ov-file#overview) excerpted from the original manual: